UK stockbroker jailed for 13 years for

-LONDON A former British stockbroker who swindled investors out of 32 million pounds in a "ponzi" scheme was jailed for 13 years on Monday.
+LONDON Nov 5 A former British stockbroker who swindled investors out of 32 million pounds ($51 million) in a "ponzi" scheme was jailed for 13 years on Monday.

 "It was a fraud from the outset, where countless lies were told.
 It was rank dishonesty," judge Martin Beddoe said in passing one of the longest sentences obtained by Britain's Serious Fraud Office, which brought the case.